Tips for Safety when Traveling Abroad

 - Learning a few local phrases will make it convenient for you to acquaint yourself with the locals and strike a conversation.

-- Another important factor that is often overlooked is the conversion rate.
+- Another important factor that is often overlooked is the currency conversion rate.
 If you are not quick with numbers, carry a small-cheat sheet and make use of your phone calculator as much as possible.

 - Apart from the itinerary, do leave copies of your passport information page and airline tickets with family or friends as well.
 In case you end up losing the passport, the copies can be faxed or mailed to get you out of trouble.